 It is hard and resistant to weathering which makes it a very frequent component of sandy sediments.
 Garnet is almost nowhere a dominant mineral (it is one of the principal minerals in eclogite), but it is present in variable amounts in a wide variety of rock types and sediments.
 It is easily noticeable because of intense and contrasting coloration (mostly red) and because it often stands out from the surface of the rocks.

 Garnet is actually a mineral group, not a single mineral.
-These minerals share similar crystal structure but they have a variable chemical composition.
-The general chemical formula of garnets are X3Y2(SiO4)3, where X cations are mostly Fe2+, Mn2+, Mg, and Ca and the Y cations are Al, Fe3+, and Cr3+.
+These minerals share similar crystal structure, but they have a variable chemical composition.
+The general chemical formula is X3Y2(SiO4)3, where X cations are mostly Fe2+, Mn2+, Mg, and Ca and the Y cations are Al, Fe3+, and Cr3+.

 Garnets are divided into two groups.Those with Al in Y structural site are the pyralspites and those with Ca in the X site are ugrandites.
 These strange names are derived from the first letters of the single minerals in these groups.
 Pyrope, almandine, and spessartine make up the pyralspite and uvarovite, grossular, and andradite are the members of the ugrandite group.

 Here are the common members of the garnet group and their chemical composition: